hyperdriveguy/custom-assembly-hello-world/README.md

 # Useful Websites

-As the processor is based on the GameBoy, these assembly tutorials and hardware documenation proved useful:
+As the processor is based on the GameBoy, these assembly tutorials and hardware documentation proved useful:

 * [Pan Docs on GB Dev](https://gbdev.io/pandocs/)
 * [GB ASM Tutorial](https://eldred.fr/gb-asm-tutorial/)